nodejs/node/doc/guides/investigating_native_memory_leak.md

 ./configure --debug
 make  -j4
 ```
-* make sure to run with your compiled debug version of Node.js.
+* Make sure to run with your compiled debug version of Node.js.
 Having used
  `./configure --debug`, two binaries will have been built when make was run.
   You must use the one which is in .../out/Debug.
 Add that version of the
   binary to your path.
 For example: